silppuri/webpackets/README.md

 <%= javascript_include_tag 'boot' %>
 ```

-`rails server`
-Then when running the server the webpack compiles the files defined and after navigating to `localhost:3000` we can se that it works as a charm:
+When running the `rails server` command the webpack starts its development server and serves the files from there.
+And now in the console at `localhost:3000` we can se that this works like a charm:

 ```
 >> Hello Webpackets